Title

 "Come back Bealzy.
 Don't git killed, I'll lose me child benefit.'

-TICH ARGONAUT
+TICH THE ARGONAUT

 Grabbing the animal skins they'd filled with water, they ran as fast as they could, following the stream back down towards the beach.
 All the time they could hear the metal grinding of Talos in the distance.
 His joints were stiff but, as he wore away the rust, he was moving faster and faster.
 The children knew he was gaining on them.
 The Argonauts must have heard the commotion in the distance, because they were already pushing off from the shore.
 The children were barely going to make it in time and, by the time they reached the beach, they realised it was going to be too late.
 Behind them, Talos lurched out onto the beach.
 The children waded out into the water.